 Evaluating one’s own strengths and weaknesses Although Margot may not have assessed her abilities accurately, her main problem is that she is not monitoring her performance to figure out what strategy will be most effective for her.

-Planning a strategy Although it is true that Margot is not showing the best (or really any) planning, her main problem is that she is not monitoring her performance to figure out what strategy will be most effective for her.
+Planning a strategy Although it is true that Margot is not showing the best (or really any) planning, her main problem is that she is not monitoring her performance to figure out what strategy will be most effective for her. [should we make this one also correct?]

 Applying strategies and monitoring one’s own performance Margot really doesn’t have a strategy; she’s just trying things without giving her approach much thought.
-She’s also isn’t monitoring her own performance, which is why she has no idea what is and isn’t working, or how prepared she is for the final exam.
+She’s also isn’t monitoring her own performance, which is why she has no idea what is and isn’t working, or how prepared she is for the final exam. [correct]

 Reflecting and adjusting one’s approach as needed This is close, but reflecting and adjusting is something that usually occurs at the end of a task.
 Margot’s problem is occurring as she works through the course.

-Pablo has a busy semester, and does not want to give too much time to C@CM.
+Pablo has a busy semester, and he does not want to give too much time to C@CM.
 After all, it’s just a pass/fail course.
 So he ignores the course all semester, figuring that he’ll spend an entire weekend at the end of the term working through the whole course.
+[Hint 1: Click on the definitions for each stage in the metacognitive cycle above to see if one looks like a match.
+Hint 2: Notice that Pablo may be in trouble because he hasn’t considered how long it will actually take to complete C@CM effectively.]

 Assessing the task CORRECT.
 Pablo is underestimating the task, and leaving too little time to complete it.
 This is also reflected in his strategy: he has not planned appropriately.